nicmeniconi/TCN-KD-HAR/README.md

 ## Dataset and Approach

 The VIDIMU dataset<sup>[6](#references)</sup> is a multimodal collection of data on daily life activities aimed at advancing human activity recognition and biomechanics research.
 It includes data from 54 participants, with video recordings from a commodity camera and inertial measurement unit (IMU) data from 16 participants.
 The dataset captures 13 clinically relevant activities using affordable technology.
 Video data was processed to estimate 3D joint positions (sampled at 50Hz), while IMU data provided joint angles through inverse kinematics (sampled at 30Hz).
 The dataset is designed to support studies in movement recognition, kinematic analysis, and tele-rehabilitation in natural environments.
-In this study, we will explore the effectiveness of Knowledge Distillation (KD) for optimizing motion capture-based HAR student models using a multimodal motion capture and IMU-based HAR teacher model.
+In this study, we will explore the effectiveness of KD for optimizing motion capture-based HAR student models using a multimodal motion capture and IMU-based HAR teacher model.

 ## Teacher Training and Student Pre-Training